Self Help - Attention Deficit Disorder (ADD/ADHD)

 - Talking excessively or not seeming to listen when spoken to

 - Interrupting others or blurting out answers before questions have been completed

-If you think you may have an ADD/ADHD diagnosis, you should contact the SASS (Student Academic Support Services 448-5056) for an assessment.
-If you are recommended for a full evaluation after the assessment at SASS, below are some suggested testing locations.
-SASS forms must accompany your appointment.
+If you think you may have an ADD/ADHD diagnosis, you should contact the SASSI (Student Academic Support Services and Inclusion 901-448-5056) to schedule an appointment for testing.
+Below are other suggested testing locations.

 David B. Goldstein, LPPHD